 TravelNavajoOnline.com was originally founded as a cultural products store in 2015 and has now evolved into a Navajo tourism destination site.
 The site is developed by a lifelong resident and tribal member of the Navajo Nation.
 In his travels, he found it difficult to find independent, reliable information about destinations.
-TravelNavajoOnline.com is a 100% Navajo-owned, independent information website that provides the inside information about travel destinations, things to do, cultural events, arts, food, people and the culture of the Navajo people, and how to travel safely during the new norm caused by Covid-19.
+TravelNavajoOnline.com is a 100% Navajo-owned, independent information website that provides the inside information about travel destinations, things to do, cultural events, arts, food, people, the culture of the Navajo people, and how to travel safely during the new norm caused by Covid-19.
 The articles are written by contributing writers and photographers who have extensive journalism experience among the Navajo people.

-Before you plan a visit to Navajo reservation, subscribe to the paid version and plan out your trip for more in depth information, closures, Covid-19 hotspots, and how to safely traverse the reservation.
-The site’s blog is updated weekly and many of the content pages will continue to evolve.
+Before you plan a visit to Navajo reservation, subscribe and plan out your trip in advance for more in depth information, closures, Covid-19 hotspots, and how to safely traverse the reservation.
+The site’s blog is updated as often as possible and many of the content pages will continue to evolve.
 As of June 2020, we will be adding Covid-19 related information.

 In your travels across Navajo land, we ask that you support our Navajo people by buying directly from Navajos.
 This site shows how you can buy authentic crafts directly.
 You are welcome to donate to our cause.
-Please give us feedback and share our site with your friends.
+Please give us feedback and help us by sharing our site with your friends.